-Waterbury Passport Offices – Where to Apply for a Passport in Waterbury, Connecticut
+Waterbury Passport Offices – Where to Submit a Passport Application in Waterbury, Connecticut

 Do you live in Waterbury and needs a passport?
 You can visit any of the six passport offices in Waterbury and submit your application.
 In New Haven County, there are plenty more you may choose to attend.
 Regardless of the place of your choice, the agents at the post office will make sure you completed the right form and had all the supporting documents to submit with the application.
 Also, they will collect the fee and package everything to send to a processing center.

 Some post offices offer to take passport photo size picture for a fee.
 So, if you need your picture taken, verify that the post office you are going to provide this service.
 The post office has two options when it comes to the application you will submit.
 The processing options are routine and expedited.
 The two will be discussed later.

 Waterbury Post Office Services

 Routine processing is considered standard processing.
 This is the first option taken by most applicants when they are not in a rush for their new passport.
 It is the cheaper of the two options because the application takes 4-6 weeks to process.
 However, the time can increase due to unforeseen circumstances.
 Once the documents are submitted, the only thing to do is wait until it is mailed to you.

 Expedited processing is when urgency is placed on the application process.
 In this case, the process is cut in half, and you can get your passport in 2-3 weeks.
 However, this option is not given to all applicants.
 This is reserved for anyone who must travel internationally within four weeks.
 Proof of travel must be shown.
 This is done by a copy of the itinerary.
 This service costs more and can sometimes be twice what you may pay for routine.
 If you need a passport sooner than two weeks, hire a regional agency.